infchg/SecOps/README.md

 # SecOps

+Agile and DevOps principles to improve CyberSecurity Operations.

 This https://github.com/infchg/SecOps   includes new contributions on DevSecOps and Unmanned and CISA worksin addition to moved former https://github.com/infchg/palo-alto-watch as below: